melhoos/reactVRCourse/README.md

 Please see [documentation](https://facebook.github.io/react-vr/docs/vrbutton.html) for more.

 ❓ Let's try to add some interaction with our VrButton!
 Start by declaring a ```onClickDeathStar()``` function.
-Inside this function we want to update the xCoordinate to the death-star.
+Inside this function, we want to update the xCoordinate to the death-star.
 We like to make the death-star move from one xCoordinate to another whenever we click on it.
 Make the logic for toggle the xCoordinate between 0 and 1 whenever we click on the death-star. **Hint** Create a xCoordinate inside the state and update it with ```this.setState()``` 😉.

 ❓ Bind the function you just created to the ```onClick``` prop!